If you have a secret that is making you unhappy or worried, you do not have to deal with it alone.

 If you need more help, ask to talk to one of our BRIS counsellors.

 You are never as alone as you may sometimes feel.

-If you’re under 25, you can ring the Red Cross Friend On Call service and talk about things you don’t want to talk to anyone else about or are afraid to share.
+Everyday friend is the Red Cross chat hotline for everyone under 25 years.
+When you chat you are anonymous and you decide what you want to talk about.
+You can talk about things you don’t want to talk to anyone else about or are afraid to share.